chtoucas/Narvalo.NET/docs/engineering/devops.md

 We might also need to update the `SDK40ToolsPath` property.

 Other places to look at:
+- `Framework` in PSakefile.ps1
 - fsci.cmd (for F# updates)
 - `TargetFrameworkVersion` in Narvalo.Common.props
+- For NuGet packaging check the target lib.

 ### Copyright Year Update